Canonical reduction of stabilizers for Artin stacks with good moduli spaces

 Let $\ix' = \Proj^\pi_\ix \iA$.
 By Proposition \ref{prop.saturatedproj}, $\ix' \to \bX' =\Proj_\bX \pi_* \iA$ is a good moduli space morphism.
 By Proposition~\ref{prop.stability.saturatedproj} it is stable.
 If $\tilde{\ix}\to \ix$ is an isomorphism over the open dense subset $U\subset \ix$ (resp.\ a sequence of blowups with centers outside $U$), then $\bX'\to \bX$ is an isomorphism over the open dense subset $\pi(U\cap \ix^s)$. \end{proof}

-\begin{corollary} Let $\ix$ be an integral Artin stack with stable good moduli space $\ix \stackrel{\pi} \to \bX$ defined over a field of characteristic 0.
-There exists a quasi-projective birational morphism $\ix' \to \ix$ with the following properties. \begin{enumerate} \item The stack $\ix'$ is smooth and admits a good moduli space $\ix' \stackrel{\pi'}\to \bX'$. \item The induced map of moduli spaces $\bX' \to \bX$ is projective and birational. \end{enumerate} \end{corollary} \begin{proof} Follows immediately from functorial resolution of singularities by a sequence of blowups, and Proposition \ref{prop.resolution}. \end{proof}
+\begin{corollary} Let $\ix$ be a reduced Artin stack of finite type over a field of characteristic $0$ (or merely quasi-excellent over $\QQ$) with stable good moduli space $\ix \stackrel{\pi} \to \bX$.
+There exists a quasi-projective birational morphism $\ix' \to \ix$ with the following properties. \begin{enumerate} \item The stack $\ix'$ is smooth and admits a good moduli space $\ix' \stackrel{\pi\smash{'}}\to \bX'$. \item The induced map of moduli spaces $\bX' \to \bX$ is projective and birational. \end{enumerate} \end{corollary} \begin{proof} Follows immediately from functorial resolution of singularities by a sequence of blowups, and Proposition \ref{prop.resolution}. \end{proof}